calumryan/a11ywebsites/src/posts/2020-11-02-ohhelloana.md

 wcag_grade:
 ---

 Ana Rodrigues' website almost meets grade AA overall.
-Structure and colour choices are good, however the sites lacks a mechanism to bypass repeated blocks such as the primary navigation although relatively small.
+Structure and colour choices are good, however the site lacks a mechanism to bypass repeated blocks such as the primary navigation although relatively small.